We use cookies to make your experience better.

 If

-doesn't work but pyenv says that the install was successful in step 6 then try running$PYENV_ROOT/versions/your_version/bin/python3
+python3doesn't work but pyenv says that the install was successful in step 6 then try running$PYENV_ROOT/versions/your_version/bin/python3.

 See an opportunity to improve our docs?
 Make an edit.